valkey-io/valkey-doc/topics/migration.md

 12. Remove Redis nodes:

      ```
-     redis-cli --cluster del-node 127.0.0.1:7000 `<node-id>`
+     redis-cli --cluster del-node 127.0.0.1:6379 `<node-id>`
      ```

      The first argument is just a random node in the cluster, the second argument is the ID of the node you want to remove.

-> NOTE: If not for backward compatibility, the Valkey project no longer uses the word "slave".
-Unfortunately in the given commands the word "slave" is part of the protocol, so we’ll be able to remove such occurrences only when this API will be naturally deprecated.
+> NOTE: If not for backward compatibility, the Valkey project no longer uses the words "master" and "slave".
+Unfortunately in the given commands these words are part of the protocol, so we’ll be able to remove such occurrences only when this API will be naturally deprecated.